ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 **VERYLONGLEGS**

-This player may reduce any negative modifier applied to the Agility test when they attempt to Jump over ^a^ Prone or Stunned player (or to Lea over an empty square or a squar occupied by a Standing pl^3^\^ if this player has the Leap ski by 1, to a minimum of
+This player may reduce any negative modifier applied to the Agility test when they attempt to Jump over a Prone or Stunned player (or to Lea over an empty square or a squar occupied by a Standing pl3 if this player has the Leap ski by 1, to a minimum of
 -1-